shayeree96/Camera-Sensor-Fusion-Net-extension/README.md

 Pretrained weights are without distance detection provided [here](https://syncandshare.lrz.de/dl/fi9RrjqLXyLZFuhwjk9KiKjc/crf_net.h5 ) (270MB).
 Pretrained weights wrt to distance detection provided : https://drive.google.com/drive/folders/1Ds_b5FqDqp6rSuK9PBu0Xxzo6svHL2gk?usp=sharing
 ## Start Training
 1. Create your desired configuration for the CRF-Net.
 Start by making a copy of the default_config.
-We have trained with distance detection true and have extracted the velocities are obtained by directly averaging the original radar data inside each bounding box.
+2. We have trained with distance detection true .
-2. Execute `python train_crfnet.py`.
+3. Execute `python train_crfnet.py`.
 This will train a model on a given dataset specified in the configs.
-The result will be stored in [saved_models](crfnet/saved_models) and the logs in [tb_logs](crfnet/tb_logs).
+The result will be stored in saved_models and the logs in crfnet/tb_logs.
     * `--config <path to your config>` to use your config.
-Per default the config file found at [./configs/local.cfg](crfnet/configs/local.cfg) is used.
+Per default the config file found at ./configs/local.cfg is used.

 Example usage:
 ```bash